88-degrees/Book-of-Changes/en/appendix02s2.md

 'He meets with the subject of the line, undivided like himself.
 There will be good fortune:' -- action may be taken.

-5. 'The good fortune indicated by the fifth six, (divided),'is the congratulation (that is sure to arise).
+5. 'The good fortune indicated by the fifth `SIX`, (divided),'is the congratulation (that is sure to arise).

 6. 'He has made his house large:' -- he soars (in his pride) to the heavens.